waseemingly/tp/docs/UserGuide.md

 **Format:** `import-client [FILENAME]`

 **Constraints:**
 1. The CSV file has to be in the same folder as the JAR file for the command to function correctly.

 2. The CSV file has to strictly follow the column header names and order (given in the example).
    The entire command will abort if any of column headers do not follow the given format.

-3. `NAME` and `PROJECT_NAME` fields for clients to be added via the import feature have the same constraints as the [`add-client` command constrainsts](#add-client).
+3. `NAME` and `PROJECT_NAME` fields for clients to be added via the import feature have the same constraints as the [`add-client` command](#add-client) constraints.
 The entire command will abort if any of the rows have invalid values that do not comply with given constraints.

 **Optional Fields:**
 While the `PROJECT` column header is compulsory, it is an optional fields, where values (corresponding to the client to be added) under this column can be empty.
-  * If values under the `PROJECT` column are empty, corresponding clients will be added with no projects assigned to them, like the [`add-client` command](#add-client).
+> If values under the `PROJECT` column are empty, corresponding clients will be added with no projects assigned to them, like the [`add-client` command](#add-client).

 Example of valid CSV: